Glossary of Business Terms

 The measurement of the company’s financial report calculated for the twelve months period immediately from the date of the report.
 Sometimes it is also referred to as LTM (Last Twelve Months).

-Valuation is the actual listing price for which your business is listed on our marketplace.
+Valuation is the estimated price for which your business is listed on our marketplace.
 Business valuation is dependent on many factors including but not limited to:

 - Business Trend (Upward/ downward / stable)